-This research uses a constructivism paradigm with a qualitative approach [20-21] descriptive narrative method data collection technique with literacy studies, interviews, and questionnaire distribution with a target of 60 respondents, MI/SD principals in Magelang Regency with the following respondent classifications (Table 1).
+The constructivism paradigm is an approach in qualitative research [20-21] then the narrative descriptive method is used to collect data with literacy studies, interviews, and questionnaires involving 60 respondents as research subjects at MI/SD Magelang Regency which are explained in (Table 1).

 Table 1.
-Respondent classification
+Respondent classificat

-School - The Numbers of Respo ndent
+Cabaal The Numbers of Res pondent

-SCHOOL Principal/ Vice Principal %
+School Respondent %

-Private of MI 43 72
+Private Madrasah (MI) 43 72

-State of MI 6 10
+State Madrasah (MI) 6 10

-Private of Elementary school 1 2
+Private School (SD) 1 2

-State of Elementary school 10 17
+State School (SD) 10 17

 Total 60 100

-Result and Discussion
+Results and Discussion

-The purpose of this study is to determine the influence of curriculum construction on educational technology using participatory learning to strengthen basic education policies.
-There are two purposes why schools must be ready with curriculum integration with learning technology; 1) adopting a curriculum management system with critical thinking learning for students using technology as part of educational excellence [25], 2) changing the way students view interacting participatively with learning materials using learning technology as a search for audio-visual sources that can actually inspire the mindset of educators and students to think contextually [26].
+The aims of this article were to specify effect of curriculum construction on educational technology using participatory learning to strengthen basic education policies.
+There are two purposes why schools must be ready with curriculum integration with learning technology; 1) adopting a curriculum management system with critical thinking learning for students using technology as part of educational excellence [25], and 2) changing the way students view interacting participatively with learning materials using learning technology as a search for audio-visual sources that can actually inspire the mindset of educators and students to think contextually [26].
 This research focuses on two variables, namely the dependent variable of curriculum with technology and the independent variable of participatory learning.
 At this stage, the path coefficients of model 1 and path coefficients of model 2 will be calculated, with the following stages: